Dewmith/inlab-bidsify/README.md

-Becareful !
+**Warning! **
-MNE-BIDS create good file organization, and create metadatafiles required for BIDS-validator, but some metadata are very poor and incomplete : just what's needed to validate.
+MNE-BIDS create good file organization, and create metadatafiles required for [BIDS-validator](https://bids-standard.github.io/bids-validator/), but some metadata are very poor and incomplete : just what's needed to validate.
 THat's why it generate warnings from BIDS-validator.

 A dataset generated with BIDS-MNE without metadata completed by humans can't be reused( critical informations will be missing).

+# What's next?

-Humans need to complete
--description.json file (taskname, task description, manufacturer, software (version),powerline frequency,eegground,eeg reference)
+In the current state of the project humans need to complete -description.json file (taskname, task description, manufacturer, software (version),powerline frequency,eegground,eeg reference)
 -participants.json and participants.tsv
 -readme

+A solution needs to be defined to collect meteadata (eLabW? standalone tool?)